OlgaLa/LumaShop/luma-shop-e2e/README.md

 # LumaShop

-This directory contains a UI tests project for [an e-commerce site](https://magento.softwaretestingboard.com/).
+This directory contains the E2E tests project for [an e-commerce site](https://magento.softwaretestingboard.com/).

+Test cases for the E2E tests are [here](https://docs.google.com/spreadsheets/d/1cCQNHQGq9bgUWXt9tZIFszq__L1SrbK6YMADZWFDyoQ/edit?usp=sharing).

 ## How to run tests